History of the petroleum industry: Coal oil

-The modern history of petroleum began in the 19th century with the refining of paraffin from crude oil.
+The modern history of petroleum began in the nineteenth century with the refining of paraffin from crude oil.
 The Scottish chemist James Young in 1847 noticed a natural petroleum seepage in the Riddings colliery at Alfreton, Derbyshire from which he distilled a light thin oil suitable for use as lamp oil, at the same time obtaining a thicker oil suitable for lubricating machinery.

 The new oils were successful, but the supply of oil from the coal mine soon began to fail (eventually being exhausted in 1851).
 Young, noticing that the oil was dripping from the sandstone roof of the coal mine, theorized that it somehow originated from the action of heat on the coal seam and from this thought that it might be produced artificially.

 Following up this idea, he tried many experiments and eventually succeeded, by distilling cannel coal at a low heat, a fluid resembling petroleum, which when treated in the same way as the seep oil gave similar products.
 Young found that by slow distillation he could obtain a number of useful liquids from it, one of which he named "paraffine oil" because at low temperatures it congealed into a substance resembling paraffin wax.

 The production of these oils and solid paraffin wax from coal formed the subject of his patent dated 17 October 1850.
 In 1850 Young & Meldrum and Edward William Binney entered into partnership under the title of E.W.
 Binney & Co. at Bathgate in West Lothian and E. Meldrum & Co. at Glasgow; their works at Bathgate were completed in 1851 and became the first truly commercial oil-works and oil refinery in the world, using oil extracted from locally mined torbanite, shale, and bituminous coal to manufacture naphtha and lubricating oils; paraffin for fuel use and solid paraffin were not sold till 1856.